ivmai/libatomic_ops/doc/README_win32.txt

         "atomic_ops_stack.h" - Header file describing almost lock-free stack.
         "atomic_ops_malloc.h" - Header file describing almost lock-free malloc.
-        "libatomic_ops_gpl.lib" - Library containing implementation of the above two.
-The atomic_ops.h implementation
+        "libatomic_ops_gpl.lib" - Library containing implementation of the above two (plus AO_pause() defined in atomic_ops.c).
-                                  is entirely in the header files in Win32.
+                        The atomic_ops.h implementation is entirely in the header files in Win32.

 Most clients of atomic_ops.h will need to define AO_ASSUME_WINDOWS98 before including it.
 Compare_and_swap is otherwise not available.